Matta rice: Uniqueness

 Palakkadan matta rice is registered under the Geographical Indications of Goods (Registration & Protection) Act, 1999 by the Palakkad Matta Farmers Producer Company Ltd. It is a coarse variety of rice with bold grains and red pericarp.
 The rice has a unique taste.
 The coarse rice with red pericarp by itself ensures high content of nutrients.
 Par-boiling of the rice further ensures retention of nutritional value.
 The grains are grown on unique black cotton or regar soil, derived from rocks rich in lime peculiar to Palakkad, also in Poonthalpadam where the soil is heavy, containing 60–80% of clay and silt and possess low permeability and high water holding capacity.
 These soils, the humid weather of Palakkad, easterly winds that blow through the Palakkad gap and the rivers that flow from the Western Ghats.

 Preparation

 Parboiled rice is harder than white rice and needs some thirty minutes of soaking before cooking.

 Matta rice is traditionally double cooked.

 The rice is washed in a large pan and left to soak from 1 hour to overnight.
 The rice is drained and simmered with 4 to 8 parts water for 30 minutes.
 It is then covered and left for 15–20 minutes.
 The rice is then salted and boiled for another 15–20 minutes or until cooked.
-It is finally drained and left covered for a further 10–15 minutes before serving..Easy way is boil water and put rice for 25 minutes it will cook then drain the leftover water.
+It is finally drained and left covered for a further 10–15 minutes before serving.